preyneyv/blog/_posts/2024-11-02-doing-less-with-more.md

 WebView2 and any other web-to-native wrapper._

 [Electron][12] made it possible to make web applications and deploy them as desktop applications.
 The appeal of this is undeniable.
-Now you can hire a single skill set, build a single application a single time, then have "desktop" apps for every architecture and architecture and OS under the sun (yes, even Linux).
+Now, you can hire a single skill set, build a single application a single time, then have "desktop" apps for every architecture and architecture and OS under the sun (yes, even Linux).